dmcginley/project1_yoga_site/README.md

 I created the website using mobile first and then I have 3 main breakpoints for desktop/tablet (768px, 980px 1440px).
 The 1440px large display is so the website doesn't break on large QHD monitors.

-The website has a basic Grid across all four pages, with a minmax for the page content.
-Three elements: the header, main and footer.
+The website has a basic Grid across all four pages, with a min-max for the page content.
+Three elements: the header, main, and footer.

 ![Grid code](assets/markdown_images/base_grid.png "The code for main Grid layout")